Hazemwaddah/Azure-Security/VPN/Point-to-Site/Readme.md

 # Azure VPN
 VPN has different protocols to be built upon.
 It also can be built on different layers of the OSI model.
 For example, IPSec works in layer 4 of the OSI model (Transport), whereas L2TP works in layer 2 (Data link) and OpenVPN works in layer 3 (Network).
+The steps needed to create a VPN in Azure follows:

+# VPN Steps:

+i. create a virtual gateway
+ii. insert the root certificate iii. download the client application iv. install a leaf certificate